-Do you sell sustainable and ethical clothing through online marketplaces like Zalando?
-Then it's good to be aware of the so-called 'attitude-behavior gap'.
+Do you sell sustainable and ethical cloting through online marketplaces like Zalando?
+Then it's good to be aware of the so-called 'attitude-behaviour gap'.
 Many consumers indicate that they want to make sustainable and ethical choices in fashion.
 Yet in practice, we see that very few of these consumers actually consistently choose sustainable and ethical clothing.
-This 'gap' between what people think and what they actually do is discussed in Zalando's Attitude-Behavior Gap-rapport’.
+This 'gap' between what people think and what they actually do is discussed in Zalando's 'Attitude-Behaviour Gap-rapport’.

-The attitude-behavior gap also referred to as the value-action gap or the intention-behavior gap, refers to the "gap" that occurs when an individual's values or attitudes do not (completely) match his or her behavior.
+The attitude-behaviour gap also referred to as the value-action gap or the intention-behaviour gap, refers to the "gap" that occurs when an individual's values or attitudes do not (completely) match his or her behaviour.

 We also see this gap when it comes to purchasing fashion.
 More and more consumers are aware of the importance of sustainable clothing.
 Especially younger shoppers (millennials and generation Z) indicate that they consider sustainability important when buying clothes.
 And although we see this reflected in the popularity of brands that profile themselves as 'sustainable', there is still a skewed ratio between the percentage of consumers who say they care about sustainability and the percentage of consumers who actually store sustainably.